 Yet these residents have better access to quality schools than similar residents in Aurora, except for Hispanic children, where access is the same (and also low).
-Children of Hispanic descent living in the Boulder Broomfield Consortium have a much better likelihood of attending high quality schools than in Denver and Aurora, based on the school proficiency index.
+Children of Hispanic descent

 Denver's strongest performance in access to opportunity is in transportation costs (very low), transit access, and jobs proximity.